anakarlasantana/send_email_nodeJs/README.md

 ![Alt text](image.png)

 # 📔 About
-API developed to be used by an application for login, with possible add users and password recuperation.
+API developed to be used by a login application, with the possibility of adding users and password recovery.

 # 💻 Is it running?
 Yes!
 It is live and running and you can see it working behind the scenes by testing the web frontend. 😃